RobeeF/MDGMM_suite/README.md

 * Add tutorials.
 * Provide an object-oriented version compliant with Scikit-learn standards of the code.
 * Add just-in-time compilation (jit) using the JAX package (when available for windows machines).
+* Add the Python version of the DGMM

  Feel free to fork and contribute to this repository !